As Mariupol hangs on, the extent of the horror not yet known

 “Battles took place over every street.
 Every house became a target,” she said.

-A long line of vehicles lined a road in Bezimenne, Ukraine, as Mariupol residents sought shelter at a temporary camp set up by the rebel Donetsk government.
+A long line of vehicles lined a road in Bezimenne, Ukraine, as Mariupol residents sought shelter at a temporary camp set up by Russian-backed separatists in the Donetsk region.
 An estimated 5,000 people from Mariupol have taken refuge in the camp.
 Many arrived in cars with signs that said “children” in Russian.

 A woman who gave her name as Yulia said she and her family sought shelter in Bezimenne after a bombing destroyed six houses behind her home.